edvler/yii2-adldap-module/docs/USAGE_WITH_USER_MODEL.md

 ### 8. Add the Active Directory configuration from Step 1 to the components in the config/console.conf (basic template) OR console/config/main.conf (advanced template).

-**Because the configurations settings from are not used for the console, you have to add your configuration from Step1 also in your console config!!**
+**Because the configurations settings from the web.conf or the main.conf are not used for the console, you have to add your configuration from Step1 also in your console config!!**

 ```php